umd-lib/staffdirectory-ldap/docs/StaffRetrieverInputDocument.md

 ### Functional Title

-Typically used by output documents to optionally override a title retrieved from LDAP.
+Used by output documents to optionally override a title retrieved from LDAP.

 ## Organization Sheet